Syslog accept reports from non-accepted nodes

 Most likelly we need to use: http://www.rsyslog.com/doc/rsconf1_allowedsender.html and have system rules for relays and root server that configure them correctly.

-#5 Updated by Benoît PECCATTE about 3 years ago
+#5 Updated by Benoît PECCATTE over 3 years ago

 - Status changed from 8 to Discussion